 EFM founder Colby May visited the Democratic Republic of Congo in 2013.
 He experienced the devastation brought by years of civil war, but also witnessed the transformative, healing power of the local Congolese church.

-We have also worked together with global partners to pioneer holistic mission and development projects in South Asia, the US, Myanmar, Congo, Kenya, Uganda, and Colombia.
+Since our founding, we have worked with global partners to pioneer holistic mission and development projects in South Asia, the US, Congo, Myanmar, Kenya, Uganda, and Colombia.

 Colby May – CEM, MAET